-Independent Dan Whitfield tried to get his name on the ballot but is currently fighting through the legal system to have that happen.
+Independent Dan Whitfield tried to get his name on the ballot, but ultimately dropped out after he failed to get his name on the ballot.

 Republican President Donald Trump is hoping to be re-elected for a second term after winning in 2016 with 304 electoral votes.
 He didn't win the popular vote against Hillary Clinton, receiving only 46.1% of the vote.